 NVSWCD is governed by a five-member Board of Directors.
 Three directors are elected in a general election every four years, and two, including a Virginia Cooperative Extension agent serving Fairfax County, are appointed by the Virginia Soil and Water Conservation Board.

 The NVSWCD Board of Directors meets the fourth Tuesday of every month to discuss district business.
 The meetings are usually held in a hybrid format virtually on Teams and in-person in the Herrity Building, 12055 Government Center Parkway in Fairfax, on the 9th floor.
 Meetings begin at 9:30 a.m. (unless announced otherwise) and are open to the public.
 To be notified about upcoming board meetings, and to receive meeting access information, please sign up for our Board of Directors mailing list here.

 The NVSWCD Board of Director’s Technical Review Committee meets on the third Tuesday of every month, starting at 10:00 a.m.
-For recent board meeting minutes, please see: NVSWCD Board Meeting Minutes.
+For recent board meeting minutes, please see: NVSWCD Board Meeting and Committee Minutes.

-Our staff carries out the goals set forth by the Board.
+Our staff carries out the goals set forth by our Board of Directors.

 BOARD OF DIRECTORS

 Gerald (Jerry) O. Peters (Chairman) is an elected Director and has served on the NVSWCD Board since March 2015.
 Peters was first appointed by the Virginia Soil and Water Conservation Board in March 2015 to fulfill the remaining term in an elected Director position and then elected in November 2015 and again in 2019.
 Peters has been an Associate Director since 2009 and has represented NVSWCD on the Fairfax County Tree Commission since 2012.
 Peters is retired after a 30-year long career as an environmental scientist and engineer, including being the first full-time employee of the Occoquan Watershed Monitoring Laboratory in 1972.
 His extensive professional background has led, in retirement, to a focus on natural resource stewardship.
 To support the education of others in Fairfax County, Peters is a Certified Master Naturalist and member of the Basic Training Committee of the Fairfax Chapter of the Virginia Master Naturalist program.
 Email Jerry Peters.

 Adria Bordas (Director-Extension) is an appointed Director and has served in the position reserved for a Virginia Cooperative Extension Agent on the NVSWCD Board since 2002.
 She is the chair of NVSWCD's Technical Review Committee.
 Bordas is the Fairfax County Unit Coordinator and Horticulture Extension Agent.
 In this capacity, she focuses on several diverse program areas which include pest detection and diagnosis of plant and insect problems, water quality and nutrient management, and invasive pest management.
 She is an Education Advisor and member of the Board of Directors of the Northern Virginia Landscape and Nurserymen's Association and facilitates two Master Gardener Volunteer programs in Fairfax County.
 Email Adria Bordas.

-Dan Schwartz, Soil Scientist, is a member of the soil survey update team and provides soil information to the public and agency staff.
-He also coordinates volunteer stream monitoring, Envirothon and helps organize county-wide watershed clean-ups in the fall and spring.
+Dan Schwartz (he/him), Soil Scientist, is a member of the soil survey update team and provides soil information to the public and agency staff.
+He also helps organize county-wide watershed clean-ups in the fall and spring.

-Heather Shackley, Office Manager, manages the Conservation District's accounting program and financial records.
+Heather Shackley (she/her), Operations Manager, manages the Conservation District's accounting program and financial records.
 She responds to and coordinates requests for technical assistance, serves as the point of contact for registrations for Potomac Watershed Roundtable meetings and the Green Breakfast speaker series, and provides administrative support for Board of Directors meetings.
 In addition, she serves as the agency's records management officer and FOIA Officer.

-Taylor Beach, Environmental Educator, coordinates the Rain Barrel Program for the Northern Virginia Rain Barrel Partnership.
+Taylor Beach (she/her), Environmental Educator, coordinates the Rain Barrel Program for the Northern Virginia Rain Barrel Partnership.

 NATURAL RESOURCE CONSERVATION SERVICE (NRCS) STAFF

-Roger Flint, District Conservationist, administers the NRCS conservation programs that provide financial and conservation planning assistance to agriculture in Fairfax County (and Fauquier, Prince William, and Loudoun Counties).
+Casey Dietzen Iames, District Conservationist, administers the NRCS conservation programs that provide financial and conservation planning assistance to agriculture in Fairfax County (and Fauquier, Prince William, and Loudoun Counties).
 She also provides technical expertise on watershed projects including dam rehabilitation and streambank stabilization.
 Reach Casey directly at 540-316-6518 or firstname.lastname@example.org.